 The LUX is the redevelopment of the former Kansas Gas & Electric Building.
 The project will be a mixed-use development offering office, residential and luxury terraces overlooking the City's skyline.
-Scheduled to open fall 2013, The LUX is poised to develop a unique sense of community and place in Downtown Wichita while keeping true to the building's original 1950's character.
+The LUX is poised to develop a unique sense of community and place in Downtown Wichita while keeping true to the building's original 1950's character.

-The first and second floors of the seven story building will cater to businesses while the top five floors house apartments and condos - totaling 85 units.
+The first and second floors of the seven story building will cater to businesses while the top five floors house apartments - totaling 85 units.
 The LUX boasts countless amenities that will deliver the thrill of big-city living with the security of a close-knit community.
-Rooftop amenities include a cocktail pool, a rooftop garden, a playground for children and a lounge and exercise room.
+Amenities include a rooftop garden, a lounge and an exercise room.
 Unit amenities include washer and dryer, unique energy-efficient lighting and walkout patios (in some units).
+Commercial and residential units are now available.